cody-clark/cody-clark.github.io/_posts/2017-09-14-Definition-and-Description.md

 how fulcrums extend the center of rotation to create leverage, and the Pauli exclusion principle.

-Without getting too much into the alphabet-ridden mathematics, the wedge (Title Remover) simply allows more pressure to separate the Lego pieces by reducing movement.
+Without getting too much into the alphabet-ridden mathematics, Title Remover acts a wedge which simply creates more pressure by reducing movement, seperating the Lego pices with much less effort.

 Similarly, the Upper and Lower Brick/Plate Removers act as extensions to the pieces they connect to and create a mechanical advantage that cannot be achieved by fingernail or tooth alone.
 The